OIRL/tuDHM/index.md

 ### Methods of use

-We have develop two implementation, tuDHM for developers that allow to research work with direct with the .m files of matlab and a GUI version for people that not have knoledge about matlab.
+We have developed two implementations, tuDMH for developers that allow to research work with direct with the .m MATLAB file, and a GUI version for people that not have knowledge about MATLAB.

 ### tuDHM developers
-This version is addressed to developers or research with Matlab knowledge.
+This version is addressed to developers or research with MATLAB knowledge.
 The version contain seven function where the main function is called tuDHM.m

 To work with `tuDHM.m` the user should read the hologram, and input the initial parameters [lambda, pixel sizes in both axis (x,y)]